Our Religious Obligations to Refugees and Migrants

 When I was young, my family would watch sports events on television.
 If there was not a home team or some other obvious favorite playing, we would root for the team not favored to win, the “underdog.”
 And if, say, the Notre Dame football team had far larger, more skilled and highly recruited players than their opponents, we would have to pretend that they were the underdog, so we could cheer for them in good conscience.
-And, of course, rooting for the underdog was not just a habit that applied to sports contests.
+Of course, rooting for the underdog was not just a habit that applied to sports contests.
 You were supposed to pull for the underdogs in your family, school, and society as well.

-In retrospect, it is not hard to locate the source of this instinct.
+In retrospect, it is not hard to locate the source of this habit.
 Catholics were, in fact, social underdogs for much of their history in the United States.
-We were taught that the poor would inherit the kingdom, and that we would ultimately be judged by how we treated the poor, the hungry, the thirsty, the stranger, the naked, the sick, and the imprisoned.
+We were taught that the poor would inherit the kingdom, and that we would ultimately be judged by how we treated the hungry, the thirsty, the stranger, the naked, the sick, and the imprisoned.
 Jesus himself fully identified with the marginal and never experienced worldly success.
 Throughout his public ministry, he lived off the kindness of his friends and disciples, never held public office, and consorted with the lowest and most despised elements of society.

 The Gospel of Wealth and Exclusion

 Do most Christians today believe in Jesus’ witness and teaching about the poor, the marginal and dispossessed?
 During an earlier era of large-scale migration to the United States, the steel magnate Andrew Carnegie espoused what he called the “Gospel concerning Wealth,” which held that the very rich should administer their surplus wealth “for the common good” and for “public purposes, from which the masses [would] reap the principal benefit” (Carnegie 1889).
-Carnegie preached a patronizing, trickle-down gospel, but he recognized the responsibility of the rich to their communities and endowed institutions dedicated to the common good that survive today.
+Carnegie preached a patronizing, trickle-down gospel, but at least he recognized the responsibility of the rich to their communities and he endowed institutions dedicated to the common good that survive today.

 On August 9, 1936, Dorothy Day wrote to a friend who was disappointed about the impact of her work and the seeming indifference of her fellow Catholics.
 Her words resonate today: “You sounded … so discouraged and you know as well as I do that discouragement is a temptation of the devil.
 Why should we try to see results?
 It is enough to keep on in the face of what looks to be defeat.
 We certainly have enough examples in the lives of the saints to help us.
 Not to speak of that greatest of failures (to the eyes of the world) of Christ on the cross.
 Why look for [a] response?
 After all, we can only do what lies in our power and leave all the rest to God, and God will attend to it (Day 2012).”